ahmedxgouda/owasp-route/README.md

 ## Features

-- Provides routes to the nearest OWASP chapters.
+- Provides routes to the nearest OWASP chapters and events.
-- Calculates distance based on user location.
+- Provides a customizable search radius.
-- Provides routes to upcoming OWASP events.
+- Calculates coordinates based on user location and search radius.

 ## Contributing